 Woman Speaker Shortage

-Susan Danziger, the Founder and CEO of Ziggeo, offers up a frank observation in a recent blog post: Spotlighting Females at Conferences: A Mandate for Change.
-She noticed
+Susan Danziger, the Founder and Board Member of Ziggeo, offers up a frank observation in a recent blog post: Spotlighting Females at Conferences: A Mandate for Change.

 In other words, Susan is utterly astonished, if not astounded, that women are so incredibly under-represented as speakers on conference panels when we make up half the population on the planet.
 But not one to complain, Susan sees this challenge as an opportunity.